Repair & Recovery

 Linda has developed a reliable process to assist those who were motivated, and those who are resistant.
 She often states that this is the most interesting and rewarding area of her work.

-Workplace Bullying Educational Support Group
+Workplace Harassment Educational Support Group

 This two-part educational support group is confidential and informed by current research as well as over 10 years of practice.
-This is a safe space for people who have experienced short or long-term stress of workplace bullying.
+This is a safe space for people who have experienced short or long-term stress of workplace harassment or violence.
 This group brings education, guidance, support, connection, and stress relief through sharing, exchanging of information, and understanding.
-You will learn what workplace bullying is, what is not, how it impacts you psychologically and physically, how it impacts the work environment, and what to do about it.
+You will learn what workplace harassment is, what is not, how it impacts you psychologically and physically, how it impacts the work environment, and what to do about it.
 We will share strategies that work, identify gaps in processes, options to fill those gaps, and offer you a variety of tools for continued repair and recovery.

 This group will be a place of support and validation as we focus on “what works”.
 Each case is unique, and each member will be a different stage of their experience.
 This group is an opportunity to learn from each other, especially, what has worked and what to avoid.
 You will be reminded of your strengths and resilience, and enhance or develop new coping strategies, understand how your body and mind has responded to this stress, and most importantly, discover that even though this experience is crazy making, you are not crazy!
 You are not alone; you are not to blame.
 With this group you will have access to many resources including research, podcasts, articles, an ongoing discussion group, and other professional resources.